Generating persistent-current superpositions in Bose-Einstein condensates using dynamic optical potentials: Fidelity optimization

 Given that our goal is for the $|\textrm{ENG} \rangle$ state to be as close as possible to the target $|\textrm{OAM} \rangle$ state, we characterize the fidelity $F$ between the two states as a function of $h_{\textrm{barrier}}$.
 As shown in Fig. \ref{fig:Fidelity0}, we stay below $h_{\textrm{barrier}}/\omega_{\textrm{trap}}=50$, which corresponds to $k_B\times$11 nK.
 This range of heights is limited by the requirement of uniform phase across the different lobes of the wave function, which is achieved in the tunneling regime.
 Barriers that are too high would lead to fragmentation, i.e. uncorrelated condensates in the different segments of trap with uncontrolled phase differences between them, undermining the protocol implementation.
 Studies of the transition from phase coherence to fragmentation \cite{Japha_coherence,Spekkens_fragmentation} confirm that we can assume coherence within our range of barrier heights.

 Fig. \ref{fig:Fidelity0} shows that we reach high $F$ values ($>90\%$) in all the cases we investigated.
 In most cases, we find an optimal value of $h_{\textrm{barrier}}$: starting from very low $h_{\textrm{barrier}}$, the fidelity always increases because the presence of the barrier locally reduces the value of the wave function, bringing it closer to the node of the $|\textrm{OAM}\rangle$ state.
 But if $h_{\textrm{barrier}}$ is too high, the wave function is displaced away from the barrier, leading to lobes that are too separated compared to the $|\textrm{OAM}\rangle$ state.
-This displacement is localized to the region of the barrier width but its effect can distort the wave function much further away from the barriers (see Appendix A).
+This effect is illustrated in Fig. \ref{fig:Displacement_NOINT_m3} of Appendix A. The displacement is localized to the region of the barrier width but its effect can distort the wave function much further away from the barriers.

 Fig. \ref{fig:Fidelity0} also displays a decay of the fidelity at larger $h_{\textrm{barrier}}$ for $m=9$, leading to a better defined optimal value of $h_{\textrm{barrier}}$ compared to the $m=3$ case.
 This is due to the smaller lobe size for higher $m$, meaning that the same displacement away from the barrier has a larger impact on the fidelity.